nandini269/graph-hyperband/README.md

 # Hyperband for Graph Neural Networks
-This repository contains graph convolutional networks (or message passing network) for molecule property prediction.
+This repository contains code for automatically optimizing hyper-parameters for graph convolutional networks (or message passing networks).
+It uses the hyperband algorithm.

+The hyperband algorithm takes in two parameters - eta and max_iter.
+Eta is the proportion by which the algorithm carries out successive halving and max_iter is the maximum number of iterations a dataset can be trained on.
+Hyperband tries an optimized version of random search based on these two parameters.

 ## Training (Classification task)
 ```